TrudAX/denistrunin-blog/src/draft/integ-outboundsftp/index.md

 ***Business scenario**: Our company wants to export customer invoices to an external EDI system.
 The export runs daily and should include all invoices for this day.
 The export file should contain information about customer invoices, lines, and charges.*

-To start this task, you get an EDI specification document and need to figure out how it will be mapped to D365FO data.
+To start this task, you will receive an EDI specification document and need to determine how it will be mapped to D365FO data.

 ![Typical EDI structure](TypicalEDIStructure.png)